Linaro/lava/doc/v2/development.rst

 ``lava_scheduler_app/templates/lava_scheduler_app/`` can be copied or symlinked to ``/usr/lib/python2.7/dist-packages/lava_scheduler_app/templates/lava_scheduler_app/``

+.. note:: The path will change when the LAVA runtime support moves to Python3:
+   /usr/lib/python3/dist-packages/

 Changes to python code generally require copying the files and restarting the ``lava-server-gunicorn`` service before the changes will be applied::